Meta Materials Announces FINRA - GuruFocus.com

-MMTLP shareholders with settled positions as of 12/12/22 Record Date will receive one (1) share of Next Bridge Hydrocarbons, Inc. for every one (1) share of MMTLP held on Pay Date of 12/14/22.
+See Daily List of 12/6/2022.
+Announcement Revised: MMTLP shareholders with settled positions as of 12/12/22 will receive one (1) share of Next Bridge Hydrocarbons, Inc. for every one (1) share of MMTLP held.
 Purchases of MMTLP executed after 12/8/22 will not receive the distribution.
 Will not be quoted Ex.
-[NO EX-DIVIDEND DATE] MMTLP shares will be canceled effective 12/13/22.
+Symbol: MMTLP will be deleted effective 12/13/22.

 Please note that this disclosure and dates from FINRA regarding the trading of MMTLP in connection with the distribution of the shares of Next Bridge Hydrocarbons, Inc. supersedes and replaces all of META's prior disclosure regarding the logistics and timing of the trading of MMTLP in connection with the distribution.